Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 ------------------------------------------------------------------------------------------------------------------------------------------------------

 Open bugs:
-- [target 1.8] MISSING FEATURE (Alban): A feature to save a group that was created in BlueBrick, in the library
-	- the group name is not clear with the automatic adding of ".set": check if we should add a rich text box instead
 - [target 1.9] MISSING FEATURE (Alban): A feature to check if there's new parts available online.
 - [target 1.9] MISSING FEATURE (Alban): Slide bars on the map view (can be disabled in the Preferences and context menu)
 - MISSING FEATURE (Alban): Add a "Property" menu item in the contextual menu to edit the text and edit the ruler (even for bricks to display info, change the altitude, and order for everyone?)